Proof of Residency FAQ

-- Students whose parents or legal guardians have not completed annual proof of residency by the first day of school may be prohibited from having access to his/her online account and resources when school starts.
-If the documentation is not received by the district after repeated attempts to obtain it, the student will be withdrawn from school.
+- Students whose parents or legal guardians have not provided annual proof of residency by the first day of school will be contacted by the district.
+Parents will be allowed up to a 30-calendar day grace period to provide their annual proof of residency.
+If the documentation is not received by the end of the 30-calendar day grace period, the student will be withdrawn from school.

 Q: What if my family doesn’t receive a water or electric bill because utilities are included in my lease or homeowner’s dues?

-- The district has created an affidavit that the parent is required to submit instead.
-Please click here for the form.
+- The district has created an affidavit that the parent is required to submit instead of a utility bill.
+Please click here for the affidavit.

 Q: If my lease renews during the summer, will I be required to submit any other documents besides the water or electric bill?